ivi-dev/CWG/README.md

 # Prerequisites

 To edit/add source code or to debug it all you need is a code editor/IDE and an operating system with _Python v3.7_ installed.
-To play the game just download an archive of your choosing from the `distributions` folder, extract it and double-click the CWG file.
-The game runs in the terminal and the player controls it through text commands.

 # Build and deployment